maticoder/websites/README.md

 ## This repository has been made to show my work.

-Have fun!
-I've had a lot of fun writing these websites.
+Have fun as if I had, when I was writing thes websites.